Rai0327/conv2d/README.md

 where $B$ is the batch size, $H_{\text{out}}$ is the output height, and $W_{\text{out}}$ is the output width.

 To optimize this logic, when computing an output element our forward kernel uses pointer arithmetic to start at the output gradient and input rows' base pointers and walk the pointers down the columns according to the stride parameter.
-At each point, we subtract input and weight zero points and accumulate in a float.
+At each point, we subtract the input zero point and accumulate in a float.
 We scale the accumulation once at the end as the computation is mathematically equivalent to dequantizing at each accumulation.

 #### Bias Gradient